 The IntelliJ Platform includes parsers and a PSI model for many languages, and its extensible nature means that it is possible to add support for other languages.

 Products built on the IntelliJ Platform are extensible applications, with the platform being responsible for creating components and the injection of dependencies into classes.
 The IntelliJ Platform fully supports plugins, and JetBrains hosts the JetBrains Plugin Repository can be used to distribute plugins that support one or more of the products.
-It is also possible to host your repositories and distribute plugins separately.
+It is also possible to distribute plugins using Custom Plugin Repositories.

 Plugins can extend the platform in many ways, from adding a simple menu item to adding support for a complete language, build system, and debugger.
 Many of the existing functionality in the IntelliJ Platform is written as plugins that can be included or excluded depending on the needs of the end product.
 See the Quick Start Guide for more details.